Oobi: Cultural impact

 Oobi has made an impression on celebrities.
 Actress Uma Thurman, who shares her first name with the character Uma, revealed to Stephanie D'Abruzzo (who plays Uma) that she was familiar with the show and its characters in 2004.
 Also in 2007, two clips from the Oobi episodes "Showtime!" and "Uma Bathroom!" were shown on Joel McHale's talk show The Soup during the segment "What the Kids Are Watching", where McHale took scenes from children's shows out of context.

 During its run, the show developed a cult following of puppet fans and amateur filmmakers who created their own Oobi puppets.
 In 2003, the Boston Herald said that Oobi was "already very popular" with "those of the Muppet generation."
 In the same article, Tom Ascheim stated that Oobi "gets fan mail," and he guessed that the show was catching on because viewers could easily make their own Oobi puppets with their hands.
 In 2004, The Melbourne Age reported that "the show - the work of various Sesame Street alumni - is developing a strong cult following; the real Uma [Thurman] is said to be a fan of hand Uma."
-An online shop of unofficial Oobi puppets and accessories, called OobiEyes.com, was operated from 2006 to 2013.
+From 2006 to 2013, an online shop called OobiEyes.com sold handmade Oobi puppets and accessories.
 OobiEyes.com held an advertising campaign with YouTube in 2008, which inspired a community of early YouTubers to make videos with their own Oobi-style puppets.